JoelShine/Jarvis-v2.0/index.md

 ### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.
+Having trouble with Jarvis v2.0 Github Pages?
+Check out my Project here at [Jarvis v2.0](https://github.com/JoelShine/Jarvis-v2.0).
+If you are having any doubt, please comment in my discussions or feel free to open an issue.